ivonams/cargo-sprint-fe/design_guidelines.md

 ## Core Design Elements

-### A. Color Palette (Sprint DS)
+### A. Color Palette (CargoSprint DS)
-The color system is based on the Sprint Design System with a comprehensive multi-palette approach.
+The color system is based on the CargoSprint Design System with a comprehensive multi-palette approach.

 **Color Philosophy:**
 - **Primary (Teal/Cyan):** Core brand identity for main actions and key UI elements